15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions: Discussion

 \subsection{Period distribution compared to other samples}

 In Fig.~\ref{fig:ebs_comparison}, we compare our corrected period distribution with the period distributions of eclipsing binary samples from \textit{Kepler}, \textit{TESS}, and ZTF \citep{Kirk2016,Prsa2022,El-Badry2022b}.
 Details of these samples are given in Table~\ref{tab:ebs-samples}; note that each sample has a somewhat different range of \teff.
 We corrected the form of each eclipsing sample for completeness. \citet{El-Badry2022b} found for the ZTF sample that the probability of detection is dominated by the probability of eclipse ($\propto P_\mathrm{orb}^{-2/3}$) at short periods, while at longer periods the eclipse duty cycle also becomes significant (also $\propto P_\mathrm{orb}^{-2/3}$, leading to a combined effect $\propto P_\mathrm{orb}^{-4/3}$).
 We corrected the \citet{El-Badry2022b} sample using these two power laws, taking $P_\mathrm{orb} = 3$\,days to be the transition between the two.
-For \textit{Kepler} and \textit{TESS}, as the window of observations in both surveys is significantly longer than the orbital periods considered, we assume a $\propto P_\mathrm{orb}^{-2/3}$ selection function at all orbital periods.
+For \textit{Kepler} and \textit{TESS}, as the window of observations in both surveys is significantly longer than the orbital periods considered, we assume a $\propto P_\mathrm{orb}^{-2/3}$ selection function \review{at $P_\mathrm{orb} > 1$\,day.
+At shorter orbital periods, the \textit{Kepler} and \textit{TESS} samples are dominated by ellipsoidal and contact binary systems rather than eclipsing binaries, and the selection function becomes unclear.
+For simplicity, we assume a constant selection efficiency for $P_\mathrm{orb} < 1$\,day for those two samples.}

 As Fig.~\ref{fig:ebs_comparison} shows, in the period range 1--3\,days the shape of our distribution agrees reasonably well with those of all three eclipsing binary samples.
 (Note that we do not compare the absolute levels of the distributions, i.e., the binary frequency, which we have scaled arbitrarily in the figure.)
 At shorter periods, the presence of the contact binary peak distinguishes our sample from the eclipsing binary samples (in which contact binary systems were deliberately selected against).
 Our sample does not extend to longer orbital periods, but we note that for \porb\,$> 3$\,days the three eclipsing binary samples diverge somewhat from each other, perhaps due to further selection effects that are uncorrected (or perhaps a true difference arising from their different primary mass ranges).